michaelmelanson/riscy/README.md

 cargo run --bin riscy-emulator -- path/to/binary
 ```

 The binary must be a RISC-V executable in ELF format.
 Binaries produced by [Selfie](https://github.com/cksystemsteaching/selfie) should work, as long as they are very simple.
 There is one subsystem supported which supplies a very limited set of POSIX-compliant system calls.
-Curretly only a couple system calls are supported:
+Currently only a couple system calls are supported:

 |#   | System call | Current support |
 |--|--|--|